Skip to content

 • Commands run inside the worker runtime, so ensure the binary or script is present on every worker host

-• Treat exec jobs like any other external dependency: add alerts around exit codes and captured stderr when using the action variant
+• Treat exec jobs like any other external dependency: capture exit codes and stderr into fields and alert on changes